Why Is the Traditional Quote-to-Cash Process Broken?

 - Salesforce holds the opportunity.

-- A The CPQ platform manages pricing rules.
+- The CPQ platform manages pricing rules.

 - DocuSign holds the contract.